 - Deliver city services efficiently, effectively, and equitably

 As my third year in office begins, I am incredibly proud of what we’ve achieved over the last two years.
 Since launching Syracuse Surge just one year ago, we’ve seen unprecedented investment from corporate giants like JPMorgan Chase, Microsoft, and Verizon, as well as job creation and growth from local companies like JMA Wireless and Bankers Healthcare Group.
-Our public partners are bought in as well, as evidenced by New York State’s support of the Tech Garden expansion, and the proposed regional Science, Technology, Engineering, Arts, and Math (STEAM) high school.
+Our public partners bought in as well, as evidenced by New York State’s support of the Tech Garden expansion, and the proposed regional Science, Technology, Engineering, Arts, and Math (STEAM) high school and workforce training center.